 My studies confirm it’s reasonable to conclude that when we read the word delight it’s used synonymously with pleasure, favor, enjoyment, or satisfaction.

 Delight and Favor

-When I break out the synonyms and definitions of delight in this way it confirms to me that I have been drawn to the word delight accurately.
+When I break out the synonyms and definitions of delight in this way it confirms to me that the longing for our Savior to delight in us is a good thing.

 I long for God to enjoy my choices, and to enjoy a relationship with me.
 I desire to win the favor of my King.
 Confirmation of understanding is an important step, but clarifying how delight and favor are part of our relationship with God isn’t something that is clear yet.

 Readers Note: As I explored this word in 2017 I participated in Write 31 Days.
 I’m slowly updating these posts starting in October 2020 to extend what I’ve learned about delight, what God is delighted by, and how delight connects us to our Savior.